adioshun/gitBook_DeepDrive/paper2014-depthmap-prediction.md

 [17] D. Scharstein and R. Szeliski.
 A taxonomy and evaluation of dense two-frame stereo correspondence algorithms.
 IJCV, 47:7–42, 2002.
 ```

-There are likely several reasons why the monocular case has not yet been tackled to the same degreeas the stereo one.
+### 1.1 양안 기반 방식이 쉬운 이유

-Provided accurate image correspondences, depth can be recovered deterministicallyin the stereo case [5].
+- Provided accurate image correspondences, depth can be recovered deterministicallyin the stereo case [5].

-Thus, stereo depth estimation can be reduced to developing robust imagepoint correspondences — which can often be found using local appearance features.
+- Thus, stereo depth estimation can be reduced to developing robust imagepoint correspondences — which can often be found using local appearance features.

+### 1.2 단안 기반 방식이 어려운 이유

-By contrast,estimating depth from a single image requires the use of monocular depth cues such as line anglesand perspective, object sizes, image position, and atmospheric effects.
+- By contrast, estimating depth from a single image requires the use of monocular depth cues such as
+	- line angles and perspective
+	- object sizes, image position, and atmospheric effects.

 Furthermore, a global viewof the scene may be needed to relate these effectively, whereas local disparity is sufficient for stereo.